Are Soft Top convertible cars safe?

 Those who were previously scared to get into a contemporary convertible due to safety concerns may now rest easy.

 Convertible, roadster, and cabriolet Whatever you name it, chances are you’ve fantasized about having one at some point in your life, and we don’t blame you for that.
-We bought ours a Mini cooper Convertible in 2019, since then its all good .
+We bought ours a Mini cooper Convertible in 2019, and since then it is all good.

 There is no finer sensation than driving with the top down, the sun on your back, and the wind in your hair.